 We transact commerce in several medical products market channels.
 We also transact commerce by licensing our proprietary medical software that functions by moving confidential medical data through our proprietary medical information technology devices and networks.
-Our GenStrip 50 and GenUltimate! products required initial regulatory approval by the US FDA as well as on-going US FDA approvals during the product life cycle and are subject to new FDA regulation and post market overview.
+Our GenUltimate! product (originally called GenStrip and GenStrip 50) required initial regulatory approval by the US FDA as well as on-going US FDA approvals during the product life cycle (known as post-market oversight) and are subject to this FDA regulation and post market overview.
 In 2016, we had to meet new FDA Guidelines for product identification, tracking and standardization.
 Our new GenChoice! and GenPrecis! and the later upcoming GenAccord! and GenCambre! products will follow the same pathway with the U.S. FDA.
-The FDA calls its new product identification program, the UDI initiative, and the new packaging required, and met by us, approximates a similar standard implemented in the European Union in 2013, and then subsequently adopted in other countries, Korea for example.
-We are now filing for approvals in the EU after having received certain approvals in Central and South America.
+The FDA calls its new product identification program, the UDI initiative, and the new packaging required, and met by us, approximates a similar standard implemented in the European Union in 2013, and then adopted in other countries, Korea for example.
+We are now filing for approvals in the EU and in Mexico, through our exclusive agent, for our GenSure!, GenUltimate! and GenChoice! products, after having received certain approvals in Central and South America.

 Further, our products required medical patient trials and several compete directly with a major platform manufacturer.
 Healthcare, especially those segments where the company competes, is a very litigious.
-Competing companies often use litigation as a marketing (market depriving) tool, bringing litigation as a means to protect market share and limit market exposure.
+Competing companies often use litigation as a marketing (market depriving) tool, bringing litigation as a means to protect market share and limit market exposure even though market limitation through litigation is illegal.
 We have in the past (and currently) defended cases brought by Plaintiffs asserting these types of claims.